37 Best Things To Do In Florence, Italy

 The convent was built between 1279 and 1357, with an added reconstruction of the upper layer in 1470.
 Historically, Dominican monks inhabited the monastery, preaching charity, humility, and Christian values.

 The façade is the oldest of all churches in the city, and it is still intact.
-It’s home to Giotto’s Crucifix, which hangs in the middle of the central nave, depicting Christ’s struggle.
-You can visit the two cloisters (one inside and outside) which have beautiful frescoes and history to view.
+It’s home to Giotto’s Crucifix, which hangs in the middle of the central nave and depicts Christ’s struggle.
+You can visit the two cloisters (one inside and one outside), which have beautiful frescoes and history to view.

-Head over to my post A Guide To The Basilica Di Santa Maria Novella.
+Head over to my post, A Guide To The Basilica Di Santa Maria Novella.
+The travel guide details the history of Basilica Di Santa Maria Novella and detailed instructions on how to visit it.

 san lorenzo florence